junparkh/LendingClub/menu3.md

 ### Design Matrix

 We included in our design matrix only those features that were available to investors on the Lending Club web site.
+The data was normalized to the range 0 to 1.
 We tried to standardize them ((x-mean) / stddev) but this did not improve our results.
 Categorical values such as home ownership and income validation were encoded with one-hot-encoding.

 ### Objective